Yandy Díaz Player Props: Rays vs. Phillies

 Yandy Díaz At The Plate

-- Diaz has 87 hits and an OBP of .403, both of which are best among Tampa Bay hitters this season.

-- Among the qualified hitters in MLB action, his batting average ranks third, his on-base percentage ranks fifth, and he is 13th in the league in slugging.
+- Among the qualifying hitters in MLB, his batting average ranks fourth, his on-base percentage ranks fifth, and he is 19th in the league in slugging.

-- Diaz has had at least one RBI in 34.7% of his games this year (25 of 72), with more than one RBI eight times (11.1%).
-He has also accounted for three or more of his team's runs in five contests.
+- Diaz has driven in a run in 25 games this year (34.2%), including eight games with more than one RBI (11.0%).
+He has also driven in three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.